Kelechi-Okorie/binary_trees/README.md

-File 2-binary_tree_insert_right.c - inserts a node as the right-child of another node File 3-binary_tree_delete.c - deletes an entire binary tree File 4-binary_tree_is_leaf.c - checks if a node is a leaf
+File 2-binary_tree_insert_right.c - inserts a node as the right-child of another node File 3-binary_tree_delete.c - deletes an entire binary tree File 4-binary_tree_is_leaf.c - checks if a node is a leaf File 5-binary_tree_is_root.c - ckecks if a node is a root